Introduction

 Step 1: Configure Auto Logon

-1. Download the Autologon Tool from Microsoft Sysinternals.
+Download the Autologon Tool from Microsoft Sysinternals.

-• Launch Autologon.exe as Administrator.
+Launch Autologon.exe as Administrator.

-• For Entra ID joined computers, configure the following:
+For Entra ID joined computers, configure:

-• AutoLogon SysInternals
+AutoLogon SysInternals Configuration

+This utility writes the credentials to the registry in a secure manner under HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon.
 This enables seamless user login on boot.
 For Entra ID joined devices, the domain must be specified as "AzureAD" to properly authenticate against the cloud directory.
-The autologon process bypasses the Windows credential prompt by providing cached credentials directly to the Local Security Authority (LSA).

 Step 2: Disable InPrivate Browsing

-2. Click Create > New Policy
+2. 2 Click Create > New Policy

-3. Select the following configuration:
+Select configuration:

 • Platform: Windows 10 and later